harmonicalchemy/modular-emacs/README.md

 #### Misc.
 Packages:

 - [powerline](https://github.com/milkypostman/powerline) Decorate `mode-line` & make it More Informative.
 You can customize options and use themes etc...
+This theme is disabled by default.
+I am back to the Emacs default mode line and I customize that instead.
+I did not remove the code to enable powerline though.
+If you like powerline, the code for enabling it is located within **`02-package-conf.el`** Read the comments in that file to find it...

 - [auto-complete](https://github.com/auto-complete/auto-complete) Easy Text Editing with suggested word completion.
 **Update 2020:** I believe this may be a bit buggy at the moment...
 I have neglected it and some update or debugging may be needed...
 Currently when entering code if I enter a function name and completion pops up..
 If I want to keep typing _(not accepting the default, or maybe what I want is different than what it thinks)_...
 It fights me...
 I have to fool it by typing some junk and then pull off a text switch game....
 LOL  I will fix this later...
-If you hate it, you can comment it out in 02-package-conf.el I may end up doing that myself... `%^)`
+If you hate it, you can comment it out in 02-package-conf.el I may end up doing that myself... `%^)` Maybe I need to learn how to use this feature better and or tweak it to work better... lol

 #### Core Emacs System Related Packages:

 - [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) Get environment variables such as $PATH from the shell.  btw, this can be a tricky thing to do in emacs!
 I have struggled with this on Mac OS for a while!
 You may find you have to start Emacs from the terminal to get all your environment vars into Emacs!
 More about that later..
-A continuing saga!
-**Update 2020:** This has been working fine on my iMac since completely replacing Homebrew with MacPorts.
+A continuing saga! **Update 2020:** This has been working fine on my iMac since completely replacing Homebrew with MacPorts.
 IMHO _(biased by a host of irritant issues using Homebrew over the years)_  MacPorts is a much better package manager all around...
 But not the popular one...
 Oh Well... %^) Also, since building my own Emacs from GNU source tree on my iMac, configured just how I like it, I have had no more nagging MacOS related issues...
 And I can have the latest Emacs the second it is released _(one build cycle away, or choose to go back to my archived app if they introduce some bug or someting)_! :octocat:

 #### Emacs Helm & Extras: